 So what does it smell like?
 It is classified as a floral fragrance for women.
 It starts with a flowery green top, followed by a luxurious natural floral heart, resting on a feminine floral base.

-- Base notes: musk, sandalwood, civet
+- Base notes: vanilla, musk, Mysore sandalwood, civet

-The predominant ingredients of Bulgarian rose and jasmine-one ounce each, it is said requires 10,600 jasmine flowers and 28 dozen May roses, the scent is a timeless masterpiece in simplicity.
+The predominant ingredients of Bulgarian rose and Grasse jasmine-one ounce each, it is said requires 10,600 jasmine flowers and 28 dozen May roses, the scent is a timeless masterpiece in simplicity.
 During two short weeks in the summer, several kilos of blossoms are harvested from the Jean Patou flower fields in Grasse to achieve the 10,600 flowers required for just one bottle of Joy perfume.
 The luxurious composition is coveted by women around the world.

 - 1 oz Parfum Baccarat Flacon